 - Glass Break Detectors: These systems can set off an alarm when they detect the sound of breaking glass.
 They are able to cover whole rooms with a single sensor.

 - Shock Sensors: These security systems can trigger an alarm when something physically disrupts the sensor by the breaking of the glass.
 Typically, they have an electrical wire taped to the window.
 When the glass is broken, it breaks an electrical circuit which triggers an alarm.

 Pros & Cons

 The benefit of these systems is that they guard against a type of illegal entry that ordinary window sensors do not.
 What’s more, the simple opening of a window does not necessarily indicate that a crime is being committed.
 The breaking of a window, on the other hand, is much more likely to be an actual break-in by a burglar or home invader.

-The disadvantage of glass break detectors is that the window has to be broken before an alarm is triggered.
+The disadvantage of glass break detectors is that the window must break for an alarm to trigger.
 In cases where a home invader is especially aggressive, this may not be enough.

-Of course, the only way to be sure your home is safe is to go with a home monitoring service who can verify break-ins using a variety of systems, and alert the authorities should your home fall prey to burglars.
+The only way to ensure your home is safe is to go with a home monitoring service.
+Home monitoring services verify break-ins.
+They can also alert the authorities should your home fall prey to burglars.